-March is Colon Cancer Awareness Month, so we are working to increase awareness about the importance of colon cancer screening.
+March is Colorectal Cancer Awareness Month.
 Did you know that only 4 in 10 cases of colon cancer are diagnosed at early stages?
 This is in part due to low screening rates.
-Deaconess is partnering with the American Cancer Society to help change that.
+At Deaconess, we continually work to increase awareness about the importance of colon cancer screening.

 Colon Cancer Facts

 The colon and rectum are the locations referred to when discussing colorectal cancer.
 Another name for the colon is the large intestine.
 Colon cancer is a very common cancer in both men and women.
 Our area of the U.S. has a higher than average rate of colon cancer.
 This is likely related to diet, smoking and other risk factors.
 Some cases of colon cancer are hereditary.

 Colon cancer is serious.
 It’s the second leading cause of cancer-related death (when men & women are combined)—only behind lung cancer.

 Early detection matters.
 If colon cancer is detected early (stages 0 or 1), then 9 out of 10 people will be successfully treated and go on with normal lives.
 But, when colon cancer is detected in late stages (when the cancer has spread elsewhere in the body), only 1 in 10 will live 5 years or more.
 Increasing screening rates in important, because only 4 in 10 people have their colon cancer detected in early stages.

 Colon cancer screening is recommended for every average-risk adult at the age of 50 and above.
 For African Americans, colon cancer screening is recommended to start at age 45.